Skip to main contentForce Edgee to cache specific paths, whether the cache is enabled or not. These rules take precedence over the default cache

 - Erase Set-Cookie: Remove or keep

-- Response was cached according to the rulex-edgee-override-cache: no(set-cookie-present)
+x-edgee-override-cache: yes - Response was cached according to the rule

-- Response wasn’t cached due to Set-Cookie headersx-edgee-override-cache: no(resp-condition-not-met)
+x-edgee-override-cache: no(set-cookie-present) - Response wasn’t cached due to Set-Cookie headers

 Example Configuration